TV tower

 On a much higher level is virtual reality, which is presented upward in the organizational food chain, and which provides the basis for important, high-level decisions and actions.
 It is prized.

-In such an environment, the most important thing that anyone produces is perceptions.
-It is the perception that one is working efficiently, on top of things, achieving results, and so forth that counts.
+In an environment like this, the most important thing that anyone produces is perceptions.
+It's the perception that one is working efficiently, on top of things, achieving results, and so forth that counts.

-In other words, to the extent that there is meritocracy, it is of a virtual-reality sort.
+When a once-solid corporate structure evanesces into a pyramid of perceptions like this, to the extent that there is meritocracy, it's of a virtual-reality sort.